cstorey/chain-replication-experiment/doc/NOTES.md

 So, there are two interfaces, one that controls the chain head, and a heartbeating mechanism for each member.

-From §4.7 of the "Leveraging" paper:
+From §4.7 of the _Leveraging_ paper:

 > Replicas in each shard monitor the replicas in the shard they are
 > sequencing.
 When replica failure is suspected, the wedge command is issued